 Diabetic Foot Care

-Diabetic patients are at high risk for complications due to the way the disease effects the circulation and the nerves to the feet.
+Diabetic patients are at high risk for complications due to the way the disease affects the circulation and the nerves in the feet.

-Because of this risk, it’s important to receive care from a health professional with a knowledge base for best practice, disease process, infection control and infection prevention.
-Our MRPCN LPN is certified in Foot Care and maintains an active nursing license with College of Licensed Practical Nurses of Alberta.
+Because of this risk, it’s important to receive care from a health professional with a knowledge base for best practices, disease processes, infection control and infection prevention.
+Our MRPCN LPN is certified in Foot Care and maintains an active nursing license with the College of Licensed Practical Nurses of Alberta.

-• Reduction of nails, calluses or corns, intervention of problematic nails/skin
+- Reduction of nails, calluses or corns, the intervention of problematic nails/skin

-• Referrals to foot care team members including: physicians, CDM nurses, OT, PT, or Podiatrist, nurse practitioner or Westview High Risk Foot Care Team
+- Referrals to foot care team members including physicians, CDM nurses, OT, PT, Podiatrist, nurse practitioners or Westview High-Risk Foot Care Team

-An important part of our program is not only providing foot care treatments, but also providing education to ensure that patients are able to keep their feet healthy and free from wounds, ulcers or decreased circulation that could lead to amputation.
+An important part of our program is not only providing foot care treatments but also providing education to ensure that patients can keep their feet healthy and free from wounds, ulcers or decreased circulation that could lead to amputation.

-Should our Foot Care Nurse detect serious complications during your visit, she will takes steps to ensure you receive appropriate and immediate care.
+Should our Foot Care Nurse detect serious complications during your visit, she will take steps to ensure you receive appropriate and immediate care.

-• Before treatment, patients need to pay a one-time fee of $20 for a personal instrument pack that will be sanitized & stored by our LPN at each clinic site.
+- Before treatment, patients need to pay a one-time fee of $25 for a personal instrument pack that will be sanitized & stored by our LPN at each clinic site